Financial Help For Raising A Family

 What is the Unsupported Child's Benefit?

 Unsupported Child’s Benefit is a weekly payment which helps carers supporting a child or young person whose parents can't care for them because of a family breakdown.
-Check the work and income website to see if you qualify.
+Check the Work and Income NZ website to see if you qualify.

 What is the Orphan's Benefit?